mssn/INFOCOM23-5GMeas/README.txt

 This README is used to introduce our released datasets and source codes by our INFOCOM'23 work:
 “A Close Look at 5G in the Wild: Unrealized Potentials and Implications”.

+If you use our datasets and/or codes in your publication, please cite our CoNext'23 paper,
+@inproceedings{liu2023close,
+  title={A Close Look at 5G in the Wild: Unrealized Potentials and Implications}, author={Liu, Yanbing and Peng, Chunyi}, booktitle={IEEE International Conference on Computer Communications (INFOCOM’23)}, year={2023}
+}

 We have conducted 5G measurement study from April 2021 to Jan 2022 with 13 regions R1-R13 in two cities, Indianapolis and Chicago with three top-tier US
 carriers: AT&T, Verizon and T-Mobile.
 We run our experiments through MI-LAB